 In Nottingham my research focuses on the development and application of efficient computational approaches for their use in enzyme driven biotechnology in order to discover sustainable routes for manufacturing fine chemicals and novel antibiotic drugs

-Dr Christof Jaeger is part of the Bioprocess, Environmental and Chemical Technologies Research Group.
+Dr Christof Jaeger is part of the Sustainable Process Technologies (SPT) Research Group.

 I develop computational strategies to promote enzymes for biotechnological applications in order to contribute to the urgent need for new enzymes and advances in biotechnology.
 In particular I am… read more